project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

     <th style="width:65%;">Screen</th>
  </tr>
  <tr>
-  <td>Using the browser on your mobile device, tap this <a href="http://github.com/project-sunbird/sunbird-android/releases" target="_blank"> URL or type https://github.com/project-sunbird/sunbird-android/releases </a> <br>1.
+  <td>Using the browser on your mobile device, tap this <a href="http://github.com/project-sunbird/sunbird-android/releases" target="_blank">URL</a> or type https://github.com/project-sunbird/sunbird-android/releases  <br><br>1.
 Tap on <b>sunbird staging.apk</b> link to get the latest mobile build. <br>2.
 Tap <b>Download</b> to download the app.
 You are redirected to the installation screen. <br>3.
 Tap <b>Install</b> to install the app</td>
    <td><img src="pages/features-documentation/images/mobileapp/download.png"></td>
   </tr>
   <tr>
     <td>1.
 Tap <b>Allow</b> to provide access to the following data: <li>Access Photo, Media and files</li> <li>Take picture and record videos</li> <li>Access device's location</li> <li>Make and manage phone calls</li> 2.
 Select your preferred language <br>3.
 Tap <b>Continue</b><br>
-   <b>Note:</b> Denying these permissions disables users from downloading content for offline use
+   <br><b>Note:</b> Denying these permissions disables users from downloading content for offline use
   </td>
   <td><img src="pages/features-documentation/images/mobileapp/permission.png"></td>
   </tr>
   </table>

 ## Signing In
 The Sign In feature allows authorized users to access content using the app.
-Using this feature, it is possible to differentiate between content made available for different user types.
+Using this feature, it is possible to differentiate  content for different user types.
 For example, annonymous or guest users can view only some courses, while registered users have access to additional courses and resources from the library.

 <table>
   <tr>